tokKurumi/home-lab/src/speedtest/README.md

 -   Use a reverse proxy (Nginx, Traefik) on the `proxiable` network to expose with a domain name
 -   Test results and configuration data are stored in the `appdata` volume
 -   The service is lightweight and suitable for home lab environments

+## Reverse Proxy Integration

+To access OpenSpeedTest through Nginx Proxy Manager:

+1. Uncomment ports in docker-compose.yml to expose locally
+2. Or use Nginx as a reverse proxy with container name: `http://speedtest:3000`
+3. Ensure Nginx is in the `proxiable` network or connected to it